ryanxingql/stdf-pytorch/README.md

   - [6.
 License & Citation](#6-license--citation)
   - [7.
 See more](#7-see-more)

+**Update** (21/4/27): We open-source most compared approaches at [PowerQE](https://github.com/RyanXingQL/PowerQE).
+STDF will also be re-implemented and open-sourced soon.

 ## 0. Background

 PyTorch implementation of [*Spatio-Temporal Deformable Convolution for Compressed Video Quality Enhancement*](https://www.aiide.org/ojs/index.php/AAAI/article/view/6697) (AAAI 2020).